 Insulaner (Berg) is a “pile of rubbish” or an “artificial hill” made from the rubbish that was accumulated when Berlin was bombed during World War II.
 The rubbish was piled high in the center of what is now a park, and has since become a sloping man-made hill.
 Despite its violent past, today the hill is a favored spot for sledding and skiing during the winter.
 A planetarium and observatory sits atop the hill.

-Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in 1573 as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
+Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in the 16th century as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
 In the 18th Century, Friedrich Wilhelm I turned it into a military parade ground.
-60 years ago, what remained of the garden was uprooted to provide space for Nazi parades and rallies.
 The historic garden was re-landscaped in 2000 according to original plans and is once again full of lawns, fountains and bushes.
 It is a wonderful spot for a stroll or picnic on a sunny afternoon.

 FEZ Wuhlheide is a large family-friend center and park with wildlife enclosures, swimming pools, playgrounds, a market garden, skateboard pipes, sports fields, and more.
 Older children can drive a train through the park and check the tickets themselves.
 FEZ Wuhlheide is known for being a place for creative play, fun and recreation.
 A covered area offers exhibitions and other events.
 FEZ Wuhlheide also hosts events geared towards kids, such as the Schultüte Festival, Puppet Festival, or the Children's Film Festival.